Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

 https://lukestoolkit.blogspot.com/2020/06/google-cloud-functions-error-forbidden.html
 Go to the following link: https://console.cloud.google.com/functions/list .
 Select your project.
 Check the check box of the function which you encounter error.
 Click on ```ADD MEMBER```.
 In the new members field, type in "allUsers" and select the "allUsers" option.
 In the "Select a role" dropdown, select Cloud Functions then Cloud Functions Invoker.

-If you get everything right with above addMessage function, you can then deploy the following function.
+If you get everything right with above addMessage function, you can then deploy the following code onto Firebase Function.
 ```javascript
 const functions = require("firebase-functions");
 const fetch = require("node-fetch");